Estimating Construction Costs

 Though the tedious and unprofitable stair project was over, Jack and I remained buddies for many years.
 He was a great friend, but I lost touch with him sometime after I moved to Northern Virginia in 1987, and my efforts to locate him have been unsuccessful.

-Lesson: It is not really part of estimating construction costs, but know who you can trust.
+Lesson: Know who you can trust.
 If you are in doubt, it is probably best to walk away.
-If you decide to do the work, however, at least make sure all of your agreements are in writing.
-This should be done even if you trust your customer implicitly.
+If you decide to do the work, be sure your agreements are in writing.
+You should document every aspect of the work, even if you trust your customer implicitly.
 It helps to set expectations and keep everyone honest.

 Mr. Hell

 Years later, I had a similar experience doing business with Mr. Hell of Falls Church, Virginia.
-I drew up a contract to provide architectural drawings for a project involving the remodeling of an existing office building.
-Even though the payment schedule was clearly stated in the contract, my client always short-paid me at each phase (that's when I dubbed the S-O-B, Mr. Hell).
+I wrote a contract to provide Mr. Hell with architectural drawings for a project to remodel an existing office building.
+The agreement contained a clearly defined payment schedule, but my client short-paid me at each phase (for this, I dubbed the sonofabitch, Mr. Hell).
 Nevertheless, I continued to perform the work on the six-week project and delivered the finished drawings on schedule.
 He agreed to look them over and send the final payment soon.

 A few weeks went by, and no word from Mr. H-E-Double-Toothpicks.
 Finally, I called him to get an update.
-After a useless conversation about the weather and current events, he informed me that the arrangement he had made with his business partner had been terminated, and that there would be no remodeling project or final payment for my services.
-Blood rushed to my head, but I wasn't at all surprised by his response - he had already proven himself a cheat.
+After a useless conversation about the weather and current events, he informed me that he had terminated the arrangement with his business partner and that there would be no remodeling project or final payment for my services.
+Blood rushed to my head, but I wasn't surprised by his response - he had already proven himself a cheat.
 Without saying a word, I hung up the phone.
-I wasn't going to waste one more second of my life talking to that shyster.
-Maybe I could have taken him to court, but it probably would have cost more money and time than I would have gained in settlement.
+I wasn't about to waste one more second of my life talking to that shyster.
+Maybe I could have taken him to court, but it probably would have cost more money and time than I would have gained in a settlement.
 As painful as it was, I realized that the most productive path for me was to count my losses and move on.

 Estimating Construction Costs

-Since the early 1980's, when I first began estimating construction costs, I have estimated the materials and labor on many small construction projects including decks, detached garages, and home additions, with relative success.
-The amount of money you can charge for your work depends, to some degree, on what the market will bare.
-During boom periods, where carpenters are in high demand, you can charge a little extra for your services.
-But during economic downturns, when competition is tough (and your fellow contractors are bidding against you), you might have to lower your rates in order to get the work.
-No one likes these times, but they occur, and are unfortunately the nature of construction work.
+Since the early 1980s, when I first began estimating construction costs, I calculated the cost of materials and labor on many small construction projects, decks, detached garages, and home remodeling, with relative success.
+The amount of money you can charge for your work depends, to some degree, on what the market will bear.
+When carpenters are in high demand, you can charge more for your services.
+But during economic downturns, when times are competitive (and your fellow contractors are bidding against you), you might have to lower your rates to get the work.
+No one likes these times, but unfortunately, they occur and are the nature of construction work.

-There's no one perfect formula for estimating construction costs that fits every situation, but there are a few that have worked for me over the years.
-When estimating decks, for instance, I have found that figuring out the total cost of materials, then doubling it, I could come close to the total bid.
+There's no perfect formula for estimating construction costs that will work for every situation, but some have worked for me over the years.
+When I estimate decks, for instance, I have found that by figuring out the total cost of materials, double that figure, I could come close to the total bid.
 But before you submit that bid, consider the complexity of the deck:

-Figure out how much time it will take to build each phase and compare it to the total bid and make adjustments as necessary.
+Figure out how much time it will take to build each phase, compare it to the total bid, and make adjustments as necessary.

-Estimating construction costs on remodeling projects can be similar, but more difficult if your project involves some demolition or modification of the existing structure.
-If you are removing a wall to expand a room, for instance, you would need to determine if that wall is load-bearing.
-If it is, you will need to add a beam to carry the weight between vertical supports.
+Estimating construction costs on remodeling projects can be more difficult if your project involves demolition or modifying the existing structure.
+If you are removing a wall to expand a room, you need to determine if that wall is load-bearing.
+If so, you might need to add a beam to carry the weight between vertical supports.
 Add in additional fees for structural engineers, if required.
-When working on old structures, you never know what is behind a wall or how it is constructed until you cut into it.
-Walls were constructed differently 100 years ago than they are today.
+One hundred years ago, walls in new homes were made of different materials than they are today.
+You won't know what is inside a wall until you cut into it.

-In Northern Virginia, I once removed a wall that was insulated with several 1926 editions of the old Washington Star newspaper.
-It was fascinating to see ads for new three-story Victorian homes in NW Washington D.C. selling for $8,000.
-What's more, the wall framing was not covered with Sheetrock as we would use in construction today.
-The old rough-cut wooden studs were covered with wood strips, steel fabric, and plaster, and were quite a bit more difficult to remove than a wall constructed with modern-day materials.
-Keep in mind that demolition generally includes the removal of debris, which also adds cost to the project.
+In Northern Virginia, I once removed a wall that someone insulated with several 1926 editions of the old Washington Star newspaper (it was fascinating to see newspaper ads for new three-story Victorian homes in NW Washington D.C. selling for $8,000).
+The wall framing was not covered with Sheetrock, as we would use in construction today.
+The old rough-cut wooden wall studs were covered with wood strips, steel fabric, and plaster and were more laborious to remove than a wall constructed with modern materials.
+Demolition generally includes the removal of debris, which also adds cost to the project.

-Estimating construction costs on free-standing new structures are the easiest.
-You don't have to worry about how you are going to tie into an existing structure, or whether that structure can carry the load of the new construction.
-You also don't have to worry about working around your customer's schedule while they are living on site.
+Estimating construction costs on free-standing new structures is the easiest.
+You don't have to worry about how you will tie into an existing building.
+You also don't have to worry about working around your customer's schedules while they are living on-site.
 One customer said, "You'll have to wait for my family to bathe and eat breakfast each day before you can start work.
-Will a 10am start time work for you?"
-These kinds of obstacles are not only annoying, but costly.
-While it would be great to make a good living working a five-hour day, it is not realistic (at least, not in the construction world).
+Will a 10 am start time work for you?"
+These kinds of obstacles are not only annoying but costly.
+While it would be great to make a good living working a five-hour day, it is not very realistic (at least, not in the construction world).

 A general formula that I have used in the past for estimating most of my small projects: